 Here are 5 food facts I learned from my visit:

 Cuisine.
-Vietnamese cuisine has so much to offer than what you typically see in commercial restaurants.
-If asked to describe what it is like, I would say it’s the kind of cuisine with a flavor profile that’s not too overwhelming, just enough heat, refreshing in a way, but just enough of everything that’ll make you love it.
+Vietnamese cuisine has so much to offer than what you typically see in commercial restaurants, especially if you live outside of the country.
+If asked to describe what it is like, I would say it’s the kind of cuisine with a flavor profile that’s not too overwhelming, just enough heat, very refreshing but just enough of everything that’ll make you love it.

 One thing you’ll notice and definitely enjoy is the freshness of the ingredients, whether that would be the vegetables or seafood.
 The preparation is not that complex, but they make sure that each flavor of the components are pronounced.
 It is always never too salty or too oily.
 Vietnamese love their spices as well – don’t be fooled by that bowl of sliced chilis on the side; it really packs a punch but takes your whole food experience to another level.